back to the MAIN INDEX

 Damn!
 I need to be careful.

-Asking him: - Well, what have they decided?
+Asking him: - Well, what did they decide?

-- Ah, you know, it's a rather complicated business,
+- Ah, you know, it's a rather complicated matter,

 But he thought: are we playing games?